drhsqlite/fossil-mirror/www/blockchain.md

 Unfortunately, this author doesn’t see a way to do that with Fossil.
-Given only one “block” in Fossil’s putative “blockchain” — a commit, in Fossil terminology — all you can prove is whether it is internally consistent, not corrupt.
+Given only one “block” in Fossil’s putative “blockchain” — a commit, in Fossil terminology — all you can prove is whether it is internally consistent, that it is not corrupt.
 That then points you at the parent(s) of that commit, which you can repeat the exercise on, back to the root of the DAG.
 This is what the enabled-by-default [`repo-cksum` setting][rcks] does.